agurka/dirsync/README.md

 ### List all jobs

-To see all jobs, use `./dirsync jobs`.
+To see all jobs, use `./dirsync jobs`
 You can optionally provide a job name, to see a specific job configuration: `./dirsync jobs <job name>`